Destructuring Assignment in ES6- Arrays

 We get the same results.

-Using Default Values Default values can be assigned to the variables just in case the value extracted from the array is undefined.
+Default values can be assigned to the variables just in case the value extracted from the array is undefined

 var[greeting = "hi",name = "Sarah"] = ["hello"];